ZayaanB/ZayaanB/README.md

 ### 💼 Experience

-**Full-Stack Software Engineer Intern (Incoming)** · FreshBooks `Sept 2026 – Dec 2026` · Toronto, ON
+**Full-Stack Software Developer Intern (Incoming)** · FreshBooks `Sept 2026 – Dec 2026` · Toronto, ON

-- Incoming co-op developing Python backend microservices and React UI for a platform serving 10M+ users.
+- Selected to join a product team developing Python/Ruby microservices and React interfaces supporting 10M+ users.
-- Will ship production code on a product team, deploying with Docker, Azure DevOps, and Google Cloud Platform.

-`Python` `React.js` `Docker` `Azure DevOps` `MySQL/Postgres` `GCP`
+`Python` `Ruby` `React.js` `Microservices`

 <br/>

-**Autonomy Software Developer (Mapping & Planning)** · Formula Student Driverless `July 2026 – Present` · Toronto, ON
+**Autonomy Software Engineer (Mapping & Planning)** · University of Toronto Formula Racing – Driverless `July 2026 – Present` · Toronto, ON
-- Developed mapping and path-planning software in C++/ROS2 for Canada’s first driverless FSAE car.
+- Developed mapping and path-planning software in C++ and ROS 2 for Canada's first driverless FSAE car.
-- Built a FastSLAM pipeline fusing LiDAR, IMU, GPS, and odometry to localize the car within 15 cm of the optimal line.
+- Built a SLAM pipeline that maps new tracks to within 18 cm of line using particle filters and graph optimization.
-- Implemented Delaunay-based centerline and raceline planning to output low-latency, real-time trajectories to controls.
-- Validated and optimized algorithms across 20+ simulation and rosbag-replay runs to catch failures before track tests.
+- Redesigned the path planner to navigate sharp turns that stalled the legacy system, with 96% of plans on track in sim.
+- Enabled LiDAR-only planning, removing the camera neural network to cut ~20 ms of latency per planning cycle.

-`Python` `C++` `ROS2` `FoxGlove`
+`Python` `C++` `ROS2` `LiDAR`

 <br/>

 **Software Engineer Intern (Backend AI)** · FlyRank AI `July 2026 – Present` · Toronto, ON

-- Built a multi-tenant embeddable widget platform, routing form submissions to a dashboard via a one-line script tag.
+- Built a centralized embeddable widget platform, routing form submissions to a dashboard via a one-line script tag.
-- Secured public endpoint with validation, rate limiting, spam filtering, and a geolocation fallback, passing 80+ tests.
+- Secured a public endpoint with validation, rate limiting, and geolocation checks, cutting spam by 80%.
-- Prevented duplicate charges under 50 concurrent requests by deduplicating billable events at the database level.
+- Prevented duplicate charges under 50 concurrent requests by deduplicating payment events at the database level.
-- Synced Stripe payment updates through secure, idempotent webhooks, eliminating duplicate records and manual fixes.

-`TypeScript` `Node.js` `Express.js` `SQLite` `Stripe` `Zod`
+`TypeScript` `Node.js` `Express.js` `SQLite` `Zod`

 <br/>

-**Full-Stack Software Developer Intern** · KorraNet Creative (Riipen Program) `May 2026 – Sept.
-2026` · Remote
+**Full-Stack Software Developer Intern** · KorraNet Creative `May 2026 – July 2026` · Remote

 - Optimized Meta OAuth token handling and storage, reducing token refresh failures by 40%+ for AI integrations.
-- Reduced system crashes and failed API calls by 85%+ through adding API error handling and timeout prevention.
+- Reduced system crashes and failed API calls by 85%+ by adding API error handling and timeout prevention.
 - Migrated hardcoded secrets to Firebase Secret Manager and implemented real-time secret ingestion for API calls.
-- Implemented logging across onboarding and authentication flows to isolate bugs and reduce debugging time.

-`Python` `FastAPI` `OAuth` `Google Cloud Platform` `Logging & Observability` `API Reliability`
+`Python` `FastAPI` `OAuth` `Google Cloud Platform`
 <br/>

 ---